-- ...then the web server process looks for a file named desired_file.html within ab123's public html directory, and tries to send that as its result. - NOTE that desired_file.html must be world-readable!
+- ...then the web server process looks for a file named desired_file.html within ab123's public_html directory, and tries to send desired_file.html's contents as the request result back to the requesting browser. - NOTE that desired file.html must be world-readable!
 You can make it so using:

 '''

 cd ~/public_html # make sure you are in public_html

+chmod 644 desired_file.html

 '''